owagner/hue2mqtt/README.md

 - mqtt.clientid

   ClientID to use in the MQTT connection.
-Defaults to "knx2mqtt".
+Defaults to "hue".

 - mqtt.topic